Richard Blackwell: Acting

 Blackwell began acting in theaters in his teens, appearing in the original 1935 Broadway production of Sidney Kingsley's Dead End.
 Relocating to the West Coast (where he studied with Judy Garland and Mickey Rooney) he adopted the professional name "Dick Ellis" and played small parts in the movies.
 Between acting parts, he worked as a messenger at Warner Bros.
 Studio in Burbank, California.
 Howard Hughes then signed him to RKO and changed his name to Richard Blackwell.
 He returned to Broadway in 1944 for Catherine Was Great, which starred Mae West, but left acting to become a Hollywood agent.
 He discovered his talent for fashion design while making stage costumes for his clients.

 Fashion designer

 The name "Mr. Blackwell" came in the late-1950s when he launched his clothing line.
 As with Valentino, Versace and later Richard Tyler, he and his line became synonymous.
 He was an important designer and during the 1960s he became the first in history to present his line on a television broadcast, and was the first to make his line available for plus-size women.
-His designer dresses sold for between $800 to $1,000 and were very successful.
+His designer dresses sold for between $800 and $1,000 and were very successful.
 During the nearly two decade existence of the "House of Blackwell", he was designer to Yvonne De Carlo, Jayne Mansfield, Dorothy Lamour, Jane Russell and California first lady Nancy Reagan.
 At the height of his prominence, he openly declared his disdain for Women's Wear Daily and its publisher, John Fairchild.
 During the 1980s, the emerging drift toward casual wear brought an end to The House of Blackwell.